preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-11/README.md

 ```

 ## Avoiding hot fields
-Using lock stripping & lock splitting can improve matters when two threads are accessing independent objects.
+Using lock striping & lock splitting can improve matters when two threads are accessing independent objects.

 However, if the implementation has some kind of a "hot field", which is used in all synchronized operations, regardless of the objects, this hinders scalability.
 For example, in the hashmap implementation, one has to provide a `size()` method.